IanHeywood/oxkat/setups/README.md

 # setups

 This is where 'setup' scripts live.
-These generate bash files containing sequential calls to various radio astronomy packages, or other Python tools that form part of `oxkat`.
+These are Python scripts that generate bash files containing sequential calls to various radio astronomy packages, or other Python tools that form part of `oxkat`.
 Executing the resulting script will run these calls in order or, if you are using a cluster, submit an interdependent batch of jobs to the queue.

 The computing infrastructure must be specified when a setup script is run, for example:

 ```
 $ python setups/1GC.py idia
+...
 $ ./submit_1GC_jobs.sh
 ```